jgan/outlearn-olm-spec/olm-spec.md

 What is Node.js?

-- [ ] A command-line tool
-- [ ] A programming language
+- [ ] A package manager for JavaScript packages
-- [ ] A UI framework
+- [ ] A front-end framework for heavy-traffic web applications
-- [X] None of the above
+- [X] A platform for scalable network applications

 Remember that Node.js is more powerful than any individual use that it can be associated with.

 <!-- @end -->

 Multiple Choice answers support the full markdown syntax, but without the Outlearn extensions.
-Below are two examples with code highlighting and embedded images.
+Below are examples with code highlighting and embedded images.
 You can see the source code in the [GitHub repo](https://raw.githubusercontent.com/outlearn-content/outlearn-olm-spec/master/olm-spec.md).

 <!-- @multipleChoice -->